dancebunny98/zapret2/docs/manual.en.md

 If you have to choose between `iptables` and `nftables`, you should definitely choose `nftables`.
 Support for `nftables` in the [startup scripts](#startup-scripts) is more robust, and the technology itself is much more "neighbor-friendly" toward rules from other programs because it uses separate tables.
 In `iptables`, everything is mixed together, and one program's rules might break another's. `iptables` should be considered a legacy option for compatibility when no other choice exists.
 In a modern Linux distribution, you should definitely avoid `iptables`.
 However, if you are using an older Linux version (kernel older than 5.15 or `nft` older than 1.0.1) and cannot upgrade, `iptables` is better, as older kernels and `nft` versions will have issues.

 The following test examples are intended for custom startup systems or manual execution.
-The `zapret` startup scripts generate the necessary rules automatically; you do not need to write `ip/nf tables` rules yourself.
+The `zapret` startup scripts generate the necessary rules automatically; you do not need to write iptables/nftables rules yourself.

 ### Traffic interception using nftables